joyrexus/regula/README.md

 - **Mutable Evaluations** – Track rule compliance over time by updating evaluation states dynamically.
 - **Incremental Rule Processing** – Independently evaluate sub-rules based on incoming data and aggregate results into an overall compliance state.
 - **Data Source Matching** – Automatically determine relevant rules for evaluation by matching incoming data to a rule's `dataSource`.
+- **Deactivation Management** – Deactivate rulesets or individual rules to temporarily suspend evaluations, with optional reasons and metadata.
+- **Ignore Late-Arriving Data** – Built in support for ignoring late-arriving data with a timestamp precedence check.
 - **Successive Evaluations** – Support iterative evaluations where new data can update an existing ruleset evaluation instead of starting from scratch.
-- **Introspection** – Inspect the state of a ruleset's evaluation with powerful introspection utility methods.
+- **Introspection** – Easily inspect the current state of a ruleset evaluation, including rule results, evaluation counts, and data sources.
 - **Scalability & Extensibility** – Designed to integrate into distributed, event-driven systems with minimal overhead.

 Regula is particularly useful in cases where you need to ...